 Example 2: Retrieve a specific column from an external spreadsheet using the QUERY function with IMPORTRANGE in Google Sheets

 Using the QUERY function with IMPORTRANGE in Google Sheets we can retrieve a particular column in a different spreadsheet.
 We will do this using the Select command.

 Assuming we want to only see the articles in the previous table we retrieved, we can do this using the below command:

 Here, “ALL ARTICLES” is the name of the spreadsheet, the exclamatory mark indicates that we’re referencing another spreadsheet, and F6:N25 is the range of the data.
 And “Col1” stands for the first column–which is what we want to retrieve.

 On pressing Enter, we’ll get the data as shown below.

-The function returned the article column from the external sheet successfully.
+The QUERY function with IMPORTRANGE returned the articles column from the external sheet successfully.

 Tip: instead of putting the long URL into the function every time, you can just store it in a cell, say A5.
 Then you can reference it in the formula.

 Example 3: Retrieve the list of authors in order of most published articles using the QUERY function with IMPORTRANGE in Google Sheets